roberthead/ruby_on_rails_tutorial/README.md

 ![Add sign in to layout](/images/rails/33-sign_in_layout.png)

-Commit
+We have a working authentication system, so let's commit our changes.

     git add .
     git commit -m "Add log in"

 #### User Story #4: Access Control

+We've got a new problem.
+Anyone who signs up gains access to the admin area.
+We need authorization.

 IN ORDER TO protect the content
 AS bloggers
-WE WANT managing content to require login
+WE WANT managing content to require admin status

   Add cancan to Gemfile